 - Once in the editor, you will see a lot of code regarding WordPress.
-Just past the code comments, around line 19, you will see the code for the database name.
-It appears like the example below:
+Scroll through until you see the code for the database name.
+It looks similar to the like of code below:define(‘DB_NAME’, ‘userna5_wpusr1’);

-The database name parameter is actually composed of two parts.
-In our example userna5_wp123, the first part is the cpanel username (userna5), and the second part is the actual database name (_wp123)
+The database name is comprised of two individual parts.
+In our example here, the first part (userna5) is the cPanel username and the second part (_wpusr1) is the database name.

-- Write down your database name in a secure location so you can remember it when you need to access it using the phpMyAdmin tool.
+- Write your database name (the second part) down in a secure location so you will remember it when you need to access it using the phpMyAdmin database management tool.